beactivera/100-days-of-code/README.md

 ### 27 - React Documentation
 I will spend this day on reading documentation and getting to know features of React.js

+### 28 - React Documentation
+I will spend this day on reading documentation and getting to know features of React.js

 ### - React App - continued
 http://create-react-app.dev/docs/getting-started/